Open mobile menu

 Aerial fireworks include at least an oxidizer, a fuel, a colourant, and a binder.

-Colourants are used to produce specific colours in fireworks.
-Metal salts are often used to provide the colours.
-For example, strontium salts for red, barium salts for green, sodium salts for yellow and copper salts for blue.
+• Colourants are metal salts used to produce specific colours.
+For example, strontium salts create red, barium salts green, sodium salts yellow, and copper salts blue.

 Additional chemicals may be included to enhance effects, control burn rates or produce specific visual or auditory effects.